 (3) All muster reports will be forwarded to the Adjutant on Appendix B, who will compile, verify and forward via the SUC to the COMILDEPT on Appendix C.

-(4) ~~As soon as possible after embarkation an accurate sight muster of all cabin class passengers, if aboard, will be taken by the COMILDEPT.~~ a.
-Prior to arrival in port, the MILDEPT Chief Boatswain's Mate will instruct troops as to debarkation procedures and supervise the distribution of records, debarkation tags (if applicable) and the stacking of baggage.
+(4) As soon as possible after embarkation an accurate sight muster of all cabin class passengers, if aboard, will be taken by the COMILDEPT.

 7. Debarkation